Lake Superior and Ishpeming 33: Excursion service

 In 2003, Jerry Joe Jacobson, founder of the Ohio Central Railroad, approached an agreement with the HVSR to trade EMD gp10 No. 701 in exchange for No. 33.
 On September 22, the locomotive left HVSR property and arrived at the OC's Morgan Run shops to begin the restoration process.
 The estimated time for No. 33 to run again was in 2004 for that year's Trainfest, but then it was pushed to one more year.
 On November 5, 2005, No. 33 was test fired once again, and it only ran a few times in 2005, since there weren't any excursions that year other than the Polar Express excursion.
 It wasn't until on April 19, 2008 when No. 33 pulled its first official excursion on the OC, which ran from Sugarcreek to Morgan Run as part of The Ohio Tourist Rail Association's convention.
 There were talks of running the locomotive again on July 10, but due to the owners' absence, the trip had to be cancelled, No. 33 was eventually withdrawn from service again and put into storage.

 By the end of 2008, the OC was sold to the Genesee and Wyoming (G&W) corporation, and Jacobson used most of the money he had received from the sale to construct the new Age of Steam Roundhouse in Sugarcreek, a museum filled with a steam locomotive collection in which No. 33 became a part of Jerry Jacob's collection.
 After another ten years of inactivity, No. 33 received some much needed firebox repairs, and it was brought back into service on November 11, 2018.
 It ran back and forth across the AOSR's yard until 2020, when the locomotive became due for its 1,472-day boiler inspection.
-As of 2025, No. 33 sits on display inside the AOSR along with the rest of the collection.
-No. 33's next overhaul is currently on the waiting list, as the AOSR is finishing the rebuild process on McCloud River No. 19, and they plan to overhaul Canadian Pacific No. 1293 and cosmetically restore Reading Camelback 1187.
+As of 2026, No. 33 sits on display inside the AOSR along with the rest of the collection.
+No. 33's next overhaul is currently on the waiting list, as the AOSR has planned to overhaul Canadian Pacific No. 1293 before 33.
 It will likely be a few more years before No. 33 will run again.